R. David Edelman: White House

 In 2012 Edelman became Senior Advisor for Internet, Innovation, and Privacy at the White House’s Office of Science & Technology Policy.
 There, he pursued several initiatives, including the creation of President Obama’s ConnectED program to provide K-12 classrooms with $10 billion in technology upgrades through public-private partnership.
 He also led the White House task force on High-Tech Patent Issues; the Administration’s effort to lift restrictions on cellphone unlocking; and the 2013 White House report, “Big Data: Seizing Opportunities, Preserving Values”.

 In 2014 he was promoted to Special Assistant to the President for Economic & Technology Policy.
 In that role he managed the United States National Economic Council team responsible for a range of issues including innovation and technology trade, competition and antitrust, broadband/telecom, consumer cybersecurity, data privacy, and intellectual property.
-He was most recently involved in the Administration’s policies on autonomous/connected vehicles; the EU-US Privacy Shield trade agreement; and 5G spectrum policy.
+He was involved in the Administration’s policies on autonomous/connected vehicles; the EU-US Privacy Shield trade agreement; and 5G spectrum policy.

-Post-Obama administration
+Academic career

-In February 2017, Edelman was appointed to the Board of Trustees of both the Newseum and the Newseum Institute.
-In March 2017, he joined the Massachusetts Institute of Technology's Internet Policy Research Initiative to direct its Project on Technology, the Economy, and National Security (TENS).
+In March 2017, Edelman joined the Massachusetts Institute of Technology's Internet Policy Research Initiative to direct its Project on Technology, the Economy, and National Security (TENS).
+At MIT, he holds appointments at the Computer Science & Artificial Intelligence Lab (CSAIL) and Center for International Studies (CIS), researching the governance of artificial intelligence, the geopolitics of technology, and the national security dimensions of computing.

+In 2024, Oxford University Press published his book, Rethinking Cyber Warfare: The International Relations of Digital Disruption.

+Nonprofit leadership

+In February 2017, Edelman was appointed to the Board of Trustees of the Newseum, now the Freedom Forum.
+In 2024 he was named President of the Washington, D.C.–based Institute For Education, co-chairing its Future of AI Roundtables with EU Ambassadors Stavros Lambrinidis and Jovita Neliupšienė.